 SEO for Google Glass will further evolve the need for search engine optimization geared towards social media, geolocation and “as spoken” search terms.
 Google Glass, a Heads Up Display (HUD) mounted on eyeglass frames, is believed to become the hot fad gadget of 2013 and 2014.
 What will it mean for search engine optimization?
 Google Glass pushes SEO further into its need to focus on local SEO, maps and social media, which really got pushed in that direction from the iPhone in 2007.
 Google Glass will not just further the trend towards mobile, quick, on-demand information access, it will make it effortless.
 The camera has been reported to be activated and take a picture within one second versus the time to get out your cell phone, open the camera, focus, click, etc.

-Predictions on the Impact of Google Glass on Search Engine Optimization
+The Impact of Google Glass on Search Engine Optimization

 1. Google+ Local and Google Maps optimization will be the critical part of SEO for Google Glass, and